Natalie Allon Research Award

-Support for research on institutional gender-based discrimination (e.g., discrimination based on sex, gender, gender identity, sexual identity, or sexual orientation).
+- Support for research on institutional gender-based discrimination (e.g., discrimination based on sex, gender, gender identity, sexual identity, or sexual orientation).

-If there are funds to cover priority three, we will award the SWS Natalie Allon Research Award in 2019.
+There are funds to cover priority three in 2019 and we will award the SWS Natalie Allon Research Award in 2019.

 The purpose of this grant is to, broadly, advance our sociological understanding and redress of employment discrimination based on sex, gender, gender identity, sexual identity, or sexual orientation.
 The research grant will support a range of research, from applied to academic, on issues related to gender, its numerous intersections, and discrimination.
 Given our current climate, we are particularly interested in projects that engage some aspect of trends in attacks on scholarly freedom in social media, across institutions, and in different contexts.
 An example of projects that might be of interest to the Committee include, but are not limited to: